 About this Artist

-The great ones endure, and GLADYS KNIGHT has long been one of the greatest.
-Very few singers over the last fifty years have matched her unassailable artistry.
-This seven-time Grammy winner has enjoyed #1 hits in Pop, Gospel, R&B and Adult Contemporary, and has triumphed in film, television and live performance.
+The great ones endure, and Gladys Knight has long been one of the greatest.
+Very few singers over the last 50 years have matched her unassailable artistry.
+This seven-time Grammy winner has enjoyed No. 1 hits in pop, gospel, R&B, and adult contemporary and has triumphed in film, television, and live performance.

-A humanitarian and philanthropist, Knight has devoted to various worthy causes, including the American Diabetes Association–for which she is a national spokesperson, the American Cancer Society, the Minority AIDS Project, amFAR and Crisis Intervention, and The Boys and Girls Club.
-She has been honored by numerous organizations as well, including the NAACP Legal Defense Fund, Congress of Racial Equality (CORE), B’Nai Brith, and is a recent recipient of BET’s Lifetime Achievement Award.
+A humanitarian and philanthropist, Knight has been devoted to various worthy causes, including the American Diabetes Association–for which she is a national spokesperson; the American Cancer Society; the Minority AIDS Project; amfAR; Crisis Intervention; and the Boys & Girls Clubs.
+She has been honored by numerous organizations as well, including the NAACP Legal Defense Fund, Congress of Racial Equality (CORE), and B’nai Brith.

 Today, Knight and husband William, along with various other members of the family, oversee her busy career from the Las Vegas headquarters of Shakeji, Inc., her personal entertainment corporation.
 She is a wife, mother, grandmother, great-grandmother, performer, restaurateur, and businesswoman with a spiritual outlook on her life.
 Her faith in God has been the driving force behind all of Knight’s endeavors, guiding her through her many successes.